 The first stamps inscribed “British South Africa Company” were first used for postal purposes on 2nd January 1892, for use in the territory controlled by the company.
 Rhodesia joined the South African Postal Union in August 1892, so its stamps became valid for international mail.
 Between 1892 and 1910 various different issues and designs of stamps depicted the arms of the company.
 There were only two exceptions during this period – in 1896 stamps of the Cape were overprinted “British South Africa Company” to make a set of seven different values (SG.58/64) and in July 1905, a beautiful commemorative set of stamps depicting the Victoria Falls was issued to commemorate the Visit of the British Association and the Opening of Victoria Falls Bridge (SG.94/99).
 They make for an eye-catching album page in any stamp collection.

 Double Heads – issued on 11th November 1910, these iconic stamps are amongst the favourites of all British Commonwealth collectors.
 Featuring King George V and his wife Queen Mary, they have EIGHTEEN different face values from ½d to £1.
-There are many shade variations as well as different perforations, meaning that you can get lost in this issue for a lifetime.
+There are many shade variations as well as different perforations, plus all the fly-speck marks that allow the stamps to be plated and meaning that you can get lost in this issue for a lifetime.

 Admirals – another widely collected and popular issue, so called because they feature King George V in his Navy Admiral uniform, they were issued on 1st September 1913 and were in use until the end of the BSAC and the beginning of Southern Rhodesia period until their stamps were issued in April 1924.
 Similar to the Double Heads, there are eighteen face values, many shade variations, different perforations AND different dies used to print the King’s portrait.
-The 2020 Stanley Gibbons “Commonwealth & British Empire” catalogue has a newly expanded and revised its listing of this issue.
+In 2020-21 Stanley Gibbons’s “Commonwealth & British Empire” catalogue revised and expanded its listing of this issue.